 Mr Keely’s Nuffield experience saw him visit intensive operations around the UK, Europe, the Netherlands, Denmark, United States, New Zealand and Canada, where he met with farmers and researchers and observed a range of innovative effluent use and disposal methods.
 His research led him to conclude that the regulatory environment within which Australian dairy farmers operate is more relaxed than other countries.
 He attributes this partly to our abundance of space and lower soil fertility levels.
 This softer regulatory environment has allowed many in intensive industries to opt for effluent management solutions that are cost effective in the short term, but not necessarily sustainable over the long term.
 Mr Keely finds this to be in stark contrast to many overseas regions, where farming is more intense, space is at a premium and farmers have been obliged to employ innovative solutions in order to stay profitable in strict regulatory environments.

 “Denmark has one of the strictest systems in the world.
 The authorities there often undertake random inspections to monitor land use, feed mixtures, fertiliser inventories and the management of slurry and chemicals.
-In this environment, Danish producers have innovated and are now substituting significant amounts of articificial fertiliser with treated pig and cattle waste.
+Danish producers have innovated and are now substituting significant amounts of articificial fertiliser with treated pig and cattle waste.
 This shift has resulted in an astounding 56 percent reduction of nitrogen run off into the aquatic environment since 1985.
 Likewise, phosphorous leeching has been reduced by 98 percent over the same period.”
 Mr Keely said.

 “Australian farmers generally use the cheapest method to apply effluent and manure.
 This is understandable, but overseas examples demonstrate that the cheapest application method is not always the most cost-effective over the long term,” he said.